Micro-Tears-Collection/UtilsNewKeyboard/README.md

 # UtilsNewKeyboard
-Simple keyboard management class which works ith bindings
+Simple keyboard management class with bindings
 Created for J2ME, but also should work with Java 5